psean21c/AlgorithmLib/contests/w26/Day5_SatisfyPairs.md

 ================================================================
 # CPP Version-3
-	if(n%gcd(a,b) !=0) isContinue = false;
-	a*x + b*y = N
-	if N is not divisible by gcd(a,b), there is no answer (x,y) satisfying equation.
-	So skip.
-However it doesn't improve performance more than expected.
-	On the contrary, it reduced performance because it has to call gcd(a,b) everytime when it doesn't have to do it.

 For a given number N[8] # of counts = 10	[0]
 For a given number N[11] # of counts = 18	[0]
 For a given number N[30] # of counts = 93	[0]